agilecrm/rest-api/README.md

 Method: PUT

 We can update task using this call.
 It accepts task JSON.
 Id parameter of the task should be specified.
-This will not effect other fields.
+This will not affect other fields.

 ###Acceptable request Representation:
 ```javascript